How to Sign Up for Medicaid in NC: Quick and Easy Steps

 Documents You’ll Need

-• Social Security number
+• Your Social Security number

-• Proof of income (pay stubs, tax returns)
+• Proof of income (like pay stubs or tax returns)

-• Proof of residence (utility bill, lease agreement)
+• Proof of residence (think utility bill or lease agreement)

-• Birth certificate
+• Your birth certificate

-• Insurance information (if you have any)
+• Any insurance information you might have

 The Application Process

-You have several ways to apply for NC Medicaid:
+You’ve got a few options to apply for NC Medicaid:

-1. Online: Use the ePASS system
+1. Online: The ePASS system is super convenient!

-4. By phone: Call the Medicaid Contact Center at 888-245-0179
+4. By phone: Just call the Medicaid Contact Center at 888-245-0179.

 After You’ve Applied